❝We suffer more often in imagination than in reality.❞ -Seneca

 It's hard to imagine somebody else reacting differently to an adverse event.
 Experientially, it feels like something happens, and then we have a feeling about it.
 In other words, to us, it feels like the model goes from A to C. We can only experience the world from our own perspective.
 The way we think and act is how we believe others mostly think and act.
 This is why the host on the podcast couldn't understand why Malcolm Gladwell had a different response.

 The beauty of the ABC model is the recognition that B sits in between A and C. The belief is how we interpret the events that happened to us.
-This is the space between stimulus and response that Viktor Frankl talks about when he says we have a choice about how to respond.
+Holocaust survivor Viktor Frankl says, "Between stimulus and response lies a space.
+In that space lie our freedom and power to choose a response."
+Recognizing this B is how we can equip ourselves to choose how to respond.

 The B in the ABC model is different for everyone and explains why two people have vastly different reactions to the size of a checkout line at a grocery store.